reactwallet/reactwallet.github.io/README.md

 React Wallet is deployed for demo purposes at https://reactwallet.github.io/.

-This is a MVP for a web app made with React and Redux.
+This is an MVP for a web app made with React and Redux.
 It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com).

 In the app we can add and store multiple accounts each with its own balance and its own currency.
 Each account can be opened by clicking on it and we can `Deposit` and `Withdraw` funds from them as well as `Transfer` to another account.
 Accounts are grouped into a few predefined group categories.

-The currency for the first account we create will be set as a default currency and will be used for calculating the balance each group and the total balance from all available accounts.
+The currency for the first account we create will be set as a default currency and will be used for calculating the balance for each group and the total balance from all available accounts.
 Currency rates are fetched from the [Exchange Rates API](https://exchangeratesapi.io/) when the app is loaded or when an account with a new currency is added.

 All actions and data are saved in the `localStorage` so that everything is available after refreshing the browser.
 The `History` page shows all actions that we've made.
 And the `Settings` page has an option to change the default currency and for removing everything from the state and the localStorage.